upcloo/upcloo-autocomplete-fast-server/README.md

 memcached.1.port 11211
 ```

+## Log generation

+UpCloo autocomplete server uses Syslog as system logs.
+Have a look for
+your system log for check server flow.

 ## Tests and Benchmarks

 The follow bench is a test result for a valid memcached result for word